 However, it is not considered that the addition of a further criterion would significantly affect the overall ranking of sites.
-The continual monitoring of available water services capacity will be undertaken as this may impact on the ability of the Planning Authority to achieve the projected residential targets contained in this Development Plan.
-This may also affect the realisation of other components of the Core Strategy as they relate to retail and commercial uses although representing a considerably reduced loading demand on such services.
+The monitoring of available water services capacity is now a function of Irish Water, who will ultimately determine the ability of the Planning Authority to achieve the projected residential targets contained in this Development Plan.